aloisiaarnoldi/notes/README.md

 Next, use tools and resources to help manage your workflow.
 For example, using version control systems like Git can help keep track of your code and make it easier to collaborate with others.
 Time tracking tools like Toggl or RescueTime can assist in monitoring how you spend your hours and help identify areas where you may need to improve.
 Additionally, utilizing task management tools, such as Trello or Asana, can keep you organized and on track with your projects.
  - 来自Helpful Assistant

+# 2023-11-28
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
+It also emphasizes the importance of continuous learning and improvement in the field of programming to stay ahead in this race.